KxSystems/docs/docs/ref/next.md

 ---
+title: next, prev, xprev
+description: next, prev, and xprev are q keywords that return the immediate or near neighbours of the items of a list.
+author: Stephen Taylor
 keywords: item, kdb+, list, next, prev, previous, prior, q, select, xprev
 ---
 # `next`, `prev`, `xprev`

 _Immediate or near neighbours_